 Mariner Kemper, chairman, president and CEO of UMB Financial Corporation, shares his thoughts on how our nation’s heroes inspire a spirit of service and influence other leaders.

 Some of you may know how much I love the show Band of Brothers.
 The series touches on so many important themes—discipline, leadership, respect and the fragility of freedom to name a few.
-I just finished watching it for the umpteenth time, and as always, it’s caused me to more deeply consider some of these tenets, particularly as we’re approaching Veterans Day.
+It always causes me to more deeply consider these tenets, particularly as we approach Veterans Day.

 A few years ago, I shared thoughts regarding some of what we’re losing with our World War II veterans passing on.
 For decades we’ve had these amazing people who not only actively served in the military during that life-altering time, but then have also served as living reminders of what U.S. veterans have and continue to do for all of us to ensure the freedoms we so freely enjoy.